-Asus has prepared a lot of surprises for the coming year, one of which is the Republic of Gamers Gaming screen, which has some of the most requested features on the market
+Asus has prepared a lot of surprises for the coming year, and one of them is a gaming screen from the Republic of Gamers series that contains some of the most sought-after features on the market.

 The model is ROG Swift PG27UQ.
 This is an 27-sized gaming screen with a resolution of 4k, Or 3840X2160.
 So far everything is good and beautiful, and even still considered quite advanced, only this time this screen is equipped with a panel IPS High-quality, plus capable of operating at a peak frequency of 144 Hz for this resolution.